-More than one million women of child-bearing age in the U.S. have a seizure disorder.
+About 500,000 women of child-bearing age in U.S, have a seizure disorder.
 Not only do they have to cope with seizures, they must also deal with the impact the disorder can have on their reproductive health.
 Epilepsy and seizure medications may affect contraception, pregnancy, hormone levels, and the female reproductive cycle.

 Epilepsy and Birth Control